wjdenny/wjdenny.github.io/content/Student success depends on a sense of belonging..md

 @2011walton&cohen_brief[^6] found that growth-mindset challenge re-framing exercises led to an increase in students' sense of belonging and had significant effects on GPAs among other positive outcomes.
 This increase was stronger for African American students than for European American students, thus equalizing a well known racial achievement gap. @2009hausmann_sense found that more superficial interventions such as giving out school-branded swag as well as sending mass messages and surveys increased sense of belonging for European American students but not others, suggesting that student-centered efforts at inclusivity are more effective.
 These studies did not include students for whom English was not their first language; either resident immigrant students or international students.

-For linguistic minority students, deeper work on cultural adaptation and identity may be more helpful. [@2010kanno&varghese_immigrant] noted a study that found students who were better represented on campus were more successful.[^4] In these cases, the institution  framed the linguistic minority student presence on campus as an asset [[The dominant narrative of multilingual students is deficit-based|to combat dominant deficit-based narratives]]; thereby advocating for students when they lacked the confidence or linguistic ability to do so.
+For linguistic minority students, deeper work on cultural adaptation and identity may be more helpful. [@2010kanno&varghese_immigrant] noted a study that found students who were better represented on campus were more successful.[^4] In these cases, the institution  framed the linguistic minority student presence on campus as an asset [[The dominant narrative of multilingual students is deficit-based.|to combat dominant deficit-based narratives]]; thereby advocating for students when they lacked the confidence or linguistic ability to do so.
 Examples of this could be the CCCC statements on plurilingualism, see also [[@2022inoue_labor#^4cf719]], [[@2010kanno_immigrant#^acc265]].
 On cross-cultural composition, see [[@2021shapiro_language]].

 [[@2017wight_literacy#^91eb91]]
 [[@2017wight_literacy#^634ed1]]